ABOUT THE TEAM

 The delight works both ways as Jane Mote is a leading multi-media professional with a keen interest in growing wider audiences for great stories from across the globe.
 Formerly the UK managing director of Al Gore’s documentary channel Current TV, Jane now combines consultancy work for commercial TV – Turner, BBC Worldwide, Discovery and others – with nurturing new talent in East and West Africa.
 She previously launched the BBC’s first tri-media newsroom BBC London and more recently created London Live for the London Evening Standard.

-SOCIAL MEDIA AND ADMIN MANAGER
+RESEARCHER AND ADMIN MANAGER

 CONSULTANT SOCIAL MEDIA MANAGER

 Megan graduated from the University of St Andrews in 2015 with a degree in English literature and Arabic, and has chased her love of writing and languages all over the world.
 Her travel writing has been published for website The Culture Trip, where readers can follow her advice on anything from art galleries in Monaco to architecture in Montenegro.
 From milking goats in rural Bulgaria to filming documentaries in West Bank refugee camps, Megan seeks to emanate Alan Whicker’s intrepid and unapologetically explorative attitude in all of her experiences.